cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 Ensures that each object gets loaded only once by keeping every loaded object in a map.

 **Lazy Load**
-An object that doesn’t contain all of the data you need but knows how to get it.
+An object that doesn't contain all of the data you need but knows how to get it.

 ## Object-Relational Structural Patterns: